Devaux Coupe

 The Devaux Coupe is an Australian automobile released by Devaux Cars Pty Ltd in 2001.
-The Devaux Coupe was designed by David J Clash in Australia.
-It was named after his mother's maiden name (French ancestors) as the car was inspired by the great French coach builders of the 1930s.
-It is powered by a 3.4 liter Jaguar XR6 straight 6, or a GM LS1 5.7 V8 producing 361 bhp and 470 Nm of torque.
+The Devaux Coupe was designed by David J. Clash in Australia.
+It was named after his mother's maiden name (French ancestors) as the car was inspired by the great French coachbuilders of the 1930s.
+It is powered by a 3.4-litre Jaguar XR6 straight 6, or a GM LS1 5.7 V8 producing 361 bhp and 470 Nm of torque.
 There is also a spyder variant, and the cars are available in both left-hand or right-hand drive, the gray coupe shown here being the former.

-This vehicle is not related to the DeVaux, an American built automobile of the 1930s.
+This vehicle is not related to the DeVaux, an American-built automobile of the 1930s.

-The company is based in Upper Beaconsfield, Victoria.
-No prices are given on their website but an article on the Australian website UniqueCarsMag gives a price of $195,000 AUD (about $124,000 US at that time).